Cumulus Corporation: Diversification (1988–1990)

 Amid a DRAM chip shortage in the beginning of 1988 and more difficulty in accounting for the production of multi-layer surface-mount PCBs than they expected, Cumulus turned to market other products in 1988.
 The company took the modem component of the CuRAM and built it into a standalone modem for the PS/2.
 Called the CuModem 2400, it was introduced sometime in early 1988.
-Bucking from their all-PS/2 approach, in July 1988, Cumulus anonunced the PaqRAM-1 and PaqRAM-4—respectively 1 and 4 MB memory expansion boards for Compaq's Deskpro 386.
+Bucking from their all-PS/2 approach, in July 1988, Cumulus announced the PaqRAM-1 and PaqRAM-4—respectively 1 and 4 MB memory expansion boards for Compaq's Deskpro 386.
 Cumulus announced the PaqRAMs amid a shortage of Compaq's own RAM modules in that company's inventory; the Deskpro 386 used a proprietary slot for expansion RAM.
 In November 1988, Cumulus announced the Classic, a line of portable hard drives.
 The only drive available at launch was 44 MB in capacity and in the 5.25-inch form factor.
 The company began work on a CPU upgrade card in late 1988.
 Named the 80386SX Card and released in winter 1989, the card plugs into a vacant Intel 80286 slot of a motherboard, giving it a faster i386SX chip clocked at 16 MHz while only covering a section of the motherboard less than 3 sqin.
 A floating-point unit expansion daughterboard for the 80386SX Card, employing an 80387SX, was released in summer 1989.

 In December 1988, Cumulus formed a joint venture with Network Systems Corporation to develop a proprietary interface based on the Fiber Distributed Data Interface (FDDI) protocol for Network System's Hyperchannel-DX family of network processor chips.
 The venture apparently fizzled in 1989 with Cumulus going in the field of FDDI-based networking equipment alone.
 In July 1989, they released the VMEbus-based MegaNet M100-9U network controller adapter in July 1989, which sold for $10,000.
 The adapter incorporated a 32-bit RISC from Advanced Micro Devices.

 While a memory expansion board for the Macintosh II announced by Cumulus in November 1987—in an early deviation of their all-PS/2 business approach—proved to be vaporware, the company did release a 44-MB portable SCSI hard drive for the Macintosh, named the RD-44, in late 1989.